phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 979083
+#Total Number of Tweets: 2171583
-#Number of Clinton Tweets: 631972
+#Number of Trump Tweets: 979651
-#Number of Sanders Tweets: 282142
+#Number of Clinton Tweets: 632385
-#Number of Rubio Tweets: 273465
+#Number of Sanders Tweets: 282622
-#Number of Carson Tweets: 174593
+#Number of Rubio Tweets: 273656
-#Number of Bush Tweets: 119728
+#Number of Carson Tweets: 174751
-#Total Number of Tweets:
+#Number of Bush Tweets: 119807
 ---